-Manuela Guedes de Almeida

-Department of Civil Engineering, University of Minho, Guimarães, Portugal
+ABSTRACT

+As Men spend about 90% of their time inside enclosed spaces, a healthy and comfortable indoor climate is a basic premise in all buildings.
+Taking into consideration that in the EU, buildings account for about 40% of the total energy consumption (35% in Portugal), it is mandatory to control the energy consumption in the building sector, while maintaining, or even improving, the indoor environmental quality.

+As the buildings are complex systems, where all aspects are interconnected and influence each other, it is necessary an integrated and comprehensive approach to the building in order to enhance indoor health and comfort besides only energy savings concerns.
+An environmentally sustainable approach should then be followed.
+Heating, cooling, daylight, indoor air quality (IAQ), acoustic behaviour and energy strategies should be meshed at an early stage with the other buildings requirements to ensure their overall comfort conditions.

-ABSTRACT: Sustainability in the Building sector is nowadays a major concern.
-Taking in consideration that in the EU buildings account for about 40% of the total energy consumption (35% in Portugal), the EU Directive 2002/91/EU on Energy Efficiency in Buildings (EPBD), recently reinforced with the "EPBD-recast", imposes an increasingly stronger control of the energy consumption in this sector while maintaining, or even improving, their indoor environmental quality (IEQ).
-But, as buildings are complex systems, where all aspects are interconnected and influence each other, not always in a favourable way, an integrated and comprehensive approach to the buildings design, that enhance indoor health and comfort besides the energy savings, should be followed.
-In this work it is presented a multi-criteria analysis, suitable for the design phase that balances all these aspects, with the potential of becoming a valuable tool to assist the designer in the most appropriate selection of design alternatives, construction solutions and materials.
+To accomplish this goal, it is necessary to predict the thermal, acoustic, daylight conditions and IAQ behaviour of the buildings, on the design phase, in order to be able to do the right choices, regarding, for instance the geometry, space organization, fenestration strategies, construction solutions and materials, to improve the occupants overall comfort and, at the same time, reducing the energy costs.
+In this work, it is presented a multi-criteria analysis, suitable for the design phase that balances all these aspects, with the potential of becoming a valuable tool to assist the designer in the most appropriate selection of design alternatives, construction solutions and materials.

-1 INTRODUCTION
+1. INTRODUCTION

-As EU buildings account for 40% of the total energy consumption, it is important to take measures to reduce these needs and, consequently, reduce the EU energy dependency as well as reducing the greenhouse gas emissions, in accordance with what is prescribed in the EU Directive 2002/91/EU on Energy Efficiency in Buildings (EPBD), recently reinforced with the "EPBD-recast" (EPBD, 1991; EPBD-recast, 2009).
+As EU buildings account for 40% of the total energy consumption, it is important to take measures to reduce these needs and, consequently, reduce the EU energy dependency as well as reducing the greenhouse gas emissions, in accordance with what is prescribed in the EU Directive 2002/91/EU on Energy Efficiency in Buildings (EPBD), recently reinforced with the "EPBD-recast" (EPBD, 2002; EPBD-recast, 2009).

 Besides the energy efficiency, buildings must guarantee a healthy and comfortable indoor climate as Men spend about 90% of their time inside closed spaces.
-Thus, it is mandatory to control the energy consumption in the building sector, while maintaining, or even improving, the indoor environmental quality.
+Thus, it is mandatory to control the energy consumption in the building sector, while maintaining, or even improving, the indoor environmental quality (IEQ).
 But, as buildings are complex systems, where all aspects are interconnected and influence each other, an integrated and comprehensive approach to the buildings design that enhance indoor health and comfort besides the energy savings and environmental sustainability, should be followed.
-This aim leads to the analysis of several alternative solutions, which differ geometrically, technologically, environmentally and economically, and also in terms of comfort and Indoor Air Quality (IAQ).
+This aim leads to the analysis of several alternative solutions, which differ geometrically, technologically, environmentally and economically, and also in terms of indoor environmental quality and energy efficiency.
 However, these goals are often in conflict and there is not a unique criterion that describes the consequences of each alternative solution adequately and there is not a single solution that optimizes all criteria simultaneously.
-Therefore, heating, cooling, daylight availability, Indoor Air Quality, acoustic behaviour and energy reduction strategies should be meshed at an early stage with the other requirements to ensure the buildings overall comfort conditions and energy efficiency.
+Therefore, heating, cooling, daylight availability, indoor air quality, acoustic behaviour and energy reduction strategies should be meshed at an early stage with the other requirements to ensure the buildings overall comfort conditions and energy efficiency.
 To do so, it is necessary to predict the thermal, acoustic and daylight conditions and also the IAQ behaviour of the buildings, on the design phase, in order to be able to do the right choices, regarding, for instance the geometry, space organization, fenestration strategies, construction solutions and materials, to improve the occupants overall comfort and, at the same time, reduce the energy costs.
 Furthermore, to make a conscious selection of the possible design alternatives, it is necessary to balance the positive and negative aspects of each solution into the global behaviour of the building.